sachinboban/sachinboban.github.io/_posts/2015-04-22-remembering-a-friend.md

 I still turn my head whenever I hear the name Yadhu.
 Maybe because I still expect him to turn up someday, telling it was just another prank.
 I miss him; we all miss him.
 Be at peace my dear.

+A special mention to my BTech senior Govind Haridas and my best friend Ramakrishna Menon for all the help in completing this write up.
+{: .notice}